TextResNet: Decoupling and Routing Optimization Signals in Compound AI Systems via Deep Residual Tuning: Introduction

 A promising breakthrough is ``differentiation via text'' (e.g., TextGrad~\citep{textgrad}), which treats CAS as differentiable graphs.
 While effective for shallow chains, this paradigm fails in extended workflows due to \textbf{Semantic Entanglement}: feedback signals mix local critiques with noisy upstream context~\citep{interm_failures, reasoning_disruption,multiagent_fail, faulty_multiagent_resilience}.
 Without disentangling these signals, the optimizer faces \textbf{Attribution Ambiguity}, leading to three distinct problems that hinder optimization (Fig.~\ref{fig:intro}):

-\begin{enumerate} \item \textbf{Signal Blockage:} Critical feedback fails to propagate to the upstream node, leaving the root cause unaddressed, often shown as general conclusion of feedback. \item \textbf{Downstream Over-correction:} Downstream nodes are forced to hallucinate fixes for upstream because of the flat conversation structure, destroying their generalization ability. \item \textbf{Upstream Pollution:} Downstream reasoning errors mistakenly being concluded and leak to upstream nodes, polluting their critical feedback. \end{enumerate}
+\begin{enumerate} \item \textbf{Signal Blockage:} Feedback becomes too generic before it reaches the upstream component that caused the error, leaving the root cause unaddressed, often shown as general conclusion of feedback. \item \textbf{Downstream Over-correction:} A downstream component is asked to hallucinate fixes for an error caused by upstream components, even when its own output is faithful to its input. \item \textbf{Upstream Pollution:} Feedback from a downstream error is incorrectly concluded and sent to upstream, causing a previously correct component to change. \end{enumerate}